The 20 Best Opioid Use Disorder Doctors Near Me in Washington, DC

 Accepting New Patients

 Daniel Smith is a primary care provider, practicing in Family Medicine in Washington, Washington, D.c..
 Dr. Smith is rated as an Advanced provider by MediFind in the treatment of Opioid Use Disorder.
-His top areas of expertise are Obesity in Children, Food Allergy, Opioid Use Disorder, and Maturity Onset Diabetes of the Young.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Obesity in Children, Food Allergy, Opioid Use Disorder, and Maturity Onset Diabetes of the Young.
 Dr. Smith is currently accepting new patients.

 Learn about our expert tiers